 When you are finished cooking, latch the stove again so that if conditions worsen the stove won’t hit the hull.

-One more tip for cooking in rough weather: a pressure cooker makes a good pan to use since you can latch the lid, even if you don’t use the weights and pressure cook.
-Food is far less likely to slosh out with the lid latched and — heaven forbid — if the pan does fly off the stove, there’s less chance that the (hot) contents will be flung everywhere.
+Here’s one more tip for cooking in rough weather.
+A pressure cooker makes a good pan to use since you can latch the lid, even if you don’t use the weights and pressure cook.
+Food is far less likely to slosh out with the lid latched.
+And, heaven forbid, if the pan does fly off the stove, there’s less chance that the (hot) contents will be flung everywhere.

 Carolyn Shearlock says